jamestbrown5/2018_Notebook/2018_Notebook.md

    2. Run a sequence where each sample is flanked by a DCM blank and compare the column before and after each run.

 * with EVL
+   1. Derivatized July samples, prepped samples for GC-FID, entered data, prepped samples on the SpeedVac
 * with JLM
+   2. Extracted lipids from August samples by himself, completed samples, entered data, and discussed pros and cons.
 #### **UF**
 * Husbandry
    1. check humidity